 The Akamina Parkway is a winding mountain road which runs 16 km along the Cameron Valley and ends at Cameron Lake.
 Along the way, stop at the national historic site commemorating Western Canada's first oil well.
 Cameron Lake has an interpretive exhibit and a boat rental concession.
 A pleasant trail follows the western shore of the lake for 1.6 kilometres.

-The Chief Mountain Highway is the primary route between Waterton Lakes and Glacier National Parks.
-The highway climbs from the grasslands near Maskinonge Lake to a viewpoint which offers a magnificent panorama of the Waterton and Blakiston valleys (Two Flags Lookout).
-En route to the international border crossing, the highway passes through wetlands and the site of the Sofa Mountain fire.
+The Chief Mountain Highway is the primary route between Waterton Lakes and Glacier national parks.
+The highway climbs from the grasslands near Maskinonge Lake to a viewpoint which offers a magnificent panorama of the Waterton and Blakiston valleys (Chief Mountain lookout).
+En route to the international border crossing, the highway passes through wetlands and the site of the Sofa Mountain wildfire.
 Travellers can continue across the international border past Chief Mountain to the community of St. Mary, on the boundary of Glacier National Park.

 Bison Paddock Loop Road is closed until further notice.
 Bison Paddock overlook remains open.

 Located just inside the park boundary, off Highway 6, the Bison Paddock Loop Road provides an opportunity to see these magnificent animals in their natural grassland habitat.
 For your safety, you must remain in your vehicle.

 Discover the subtle beauty of the rough fescue prairies and enjoy a short walk to an outstanding view of the valley and mountains.
 Waterton Lakes is the only national park in Canada that protects rough fescue, a grass that is highly nutritious food for plains bison.